jameshmread/CodeKata-Starter/README.md

 0.1) You should create a different branch for each dojo you do
 1) Clone/ fork this repo.
-2) Open in a your favourite code editor.
+2) Open in a your favourite code editor (I use VsCode currently.
-3) In a terminal, navigate to the /test/ directory.
+3) In a terminal, run npm install
-4) Do a dotnet restore to restore the bin and obj directories
+4) Running a test should fail the provided sample one.

-5) Running a test should fail the provided sample one.
+To Run tests: npm run test

-To Run tests: (ensure you are in the /test directory) dotnet test
+To run testing faster: npm run test:watch (will run tests on saving) (Good shortcut to know is Ctrl+K, S: this saves all files at once) [VSCODE]

 Dojo structure
 1) Write a failing test